BZIvanov/Learning-GraphQL/README.md

 For example if we have String! it could be any string and what if we want just a few specific options like let's say: ON, OFF, SLEEP

 The other benefit is if we want strings or booleans, if we set string then we will not have the boolean.
 With enum we can specify some string and boolean values that we want to accept for example

+### Working with files

+GraphQL is working with .json objects and in case we need to work with files a solution is to use rest endpoint just for the file.
+Our API will basically handle all the json data with graphql and separate rest routes for files.